Germany overcome late COVID-19 crisis to dominate Australia | DW | 10.04.2021

 As things looked increasingly dire for his side, Australia coach Tony Gustavsson’s touchline commands became ever more desperate.
 His imploring did little to aid Australia in finding their missing ferocity, thanks largely to Germany’s tireless pressing.

-After suffering their first defeat since 2019 at the hands of the Netherlands, Germany were frothing at the opportunity to test themselves against another top side.
-Germany took the last minute loss of four players in stride, with Nüsken, Feldkamp and Brand shining.
-Despite some late hiccups at the back, Germany have passed their latest test with flying colors.
+After suffering their first defeat since 2019 at the hands of the Netherlands, Germany were desperate to test themselves against another top side.
+Despite a late COVID-19 crisis and a host of inexperienced players, this was a test Germany passed with flying colors.

 Germany were beaten by rivals the Netherlands on Wednesday evening, their first loss since June 2019.
 Martina Voss-Tecklenburg's side wanted a challenge and they certainly got one.